Eureka! application now available! Click here to apply.

 We are also still registering for our Summer, After-School and our Teen Leadership Programs.

-Registration is now open for our Eureka!
-Teen Achievement Program.
-Click here to fill out the registration form.
+Click here to fill out an online registration form.

 Girls Inc. offers after-school programming for girls in grades 1-8.
 Providing transportation from nearby schools, the program offers girls research-based programming including SMART (Science, Math, And other Relevant Technology), reading, life skills, economic literacy, and sports.
 Each summer, Girls Inc. provides a full-day camp experience at our Crestwood and Walker County locations.
 In addition to arts, sports, and field trips, our summer program includes educational enrichment in reading and math to prevent summer learning loss.